Last Updated on January 25, 2025

-The filing deadline is April 15, 2024 – have you filed your taxes yet?
+The tax season this year will start from January 27, 2025.
+Are you ready to file your taxes?
 If you ever receive an email or text that claims to be from the IRS, please watch out and check carefully: is it legitimate?
-In this article, we’ve compiled four IRS tax scams to beware of in 2024, along with some tips to stay safe this tax season.
+In this article, we’ve compiled six IRS tax scams to beware of in 2025, along with some tips to stay safe this tax season.
 Read on to learn more.

 Tax-related Identity Theft